nextcloud/documentation/user_manual/webinterface.rst

 For the best experience with the Nextcloud web interface, we recommend that you use the latest and supported version of a browser from this list:

+..
+No need to translate
 * Microsoft **Internet Explorer**
+..
+No need to translate
 * Microsoft **Edge**
+..
+No need to translate
 * Mozilla **Firefox**
+..
+No need to translate
 * Google **Chrome**/Chromium
+..
+No need to translate
 * Apple **Safari**

 .. note:: If you want to use Nextcloud Talk you need to run Mozilla **Firefox** 52+